AllynWaller/comp20-awaller/security/README.md

 # Security and Privacy Assessment

-Implemented:
+Implemented: Two instances of a vulnerability found

-To-Do:
+To-Do: Find and document two more vulnerabilities

 Collaborators: No collaborators

-Time Spent: 1 hr
+Time Spent: 2 hrs